 |Examples of the fourth generation||IBM PC, STAR 1000, APPLE II, Apple Macintosh, Alter 8800, etc.|

 Fifth Generation Computers

-The speed is highest, size is that the smallest and area of use has remarkably increased within the fifth generation computers.
+The speed is the highest, size is the smallest and area of use has remarkably increased within the fifth generation computers.
 Though not a hundred percent AI has been achieved to date but keeping in sight the present developments, it is often said that this dream also will become a reality very soon.

 To summarize the features of varied generations of computers, it is often said that a big improvement has been seen so far because of the speed and accuracy of functioning care, but if we mention the dimensions, it’s been small over the years.
 The value is additionally diminishing and reliability is increasing.

 |Main electronic component||Based on artificial intelligence, uses the Ultra Large-Scale Integration (ULSI) technology and parallel processing method (ULSI has millions of transistors on a single microchip and the Parallel processing method use two or more microprocessors to run tasks simultaneously).|

 |Size||Portable and small in size.|